Skip to main content

 Enable Authentication

 the app adds an authentication mechanism to the webhook requests, ensuring that only authorized parties can access the webhook endpoint.
-By enabling this option you have to specify folowing parameters:
+By enabling this option you have to specify:

 Enable Mutual TLS